viperproject/gobra-book/src/02/maps.md

 watched := make(map[string]bool, 10) // optional capacity
 // @ assert acc(watched) && len(watched) == 0
 ```
-Permission to a map is obtained on allocation, e.g. from `make`.
+Permission to a map is obtained on allocation, e.g., from `make`.
 The accessibility predicate `acc(watched)` is for the entire map.
 Individual elements, as in slices, are not addressable.